donhuntley/firethorne-base/README.md

 Firethorne Base
 ===

-Fully responsive theme based on _s, with help from Morten Rand-Hendriksen
+Fully responsive WordPress theme based on _s and many ideas from Morten Rand-Hendriksen